shivannis/xandr-docs-public/xandr-docs/articles/monetize/mediation-faqs.md

 own managed campaigns, or the highest RTB bid.

-For more information about how auctions work for sellers using mediation, see the examples in
+For more information about how auctions work for sellers using mediation, see the examples in [How Auctions Work for Sellers](mediation-how-auctions-work-for-sellers.md).
-<a href="mediation-how-auctions-work-for-sellers.md" class="xref">How
-Auctions Work for Sellers</a>.

 ## Why doesn't every network give me the option to enter my credentials?

 We limit automated reporting to networks where we have significant demand from clients.
 We will only ask for credentials for networks where reporting can be automated.

 ## What are the APIDS, SPOT IDS, and other fields I am asked to fill in when creating a bid?
 Why is it different for each network?